ray-project/ray/doc/source/serve/monitoring.md

 ## Ray Dashboard

 A high-level way to monitor your Ray Serve application is via the Ray Dashboard.
-See the {ref}`Ray Dashboard documentation <ray-dashboard>` for a detailed overview, including instructions on how to view the dashboard.
+See the [Ray Dashboard documentation](ray-dashboard) for a detailed overview, including instructions on how to view the dashboard.

 Below is an example of what the Ray Dashboard might look like for a Serve deployment: